reedham1/jekyll-now/about.md

 permalink: /about/
 ---

-I am a third year student at the University of Texas studying computer science.
+I am a fourth year student at the University of Texas studying computer science.
 I am a dedicated student who is passionate about technology.

 ### Contact me
 reedhamilton@utexas.edu